 Developing and maintaining close ties with the community has been an important component of Chinati’s mission since it was established by Donald Judd in 1986.
 Stewardship of our community of donors, members and supporters is an essential part of Chinati’s ongoing work to support Judd’s vision for a new situation for art in far West Texas.
 As part of Chinati’s fundraising team, the Assistant Director of Development will manage a portfolio of individual donors including our Patrons, Friends, and membership groups.
-S/he will maintain and develop funding from donors through effective identification, cultivation and solicitation.
+They will maintain and develop funding from donors through effective identification, cultivation, and solicitation.
 The focus of this position is to provide an exceptional experience to (targeted) donors in an effort to increase giving and move individuals to targeted giving levels by identifying and deepening new and long-term relationships.
-S/he will assist in the coordination and execution of development events, private tours, and museum wide programs.
+They will assist in the coordination and execution of development events, private tours, and museum wide programs.

 - Builds and maintains a dynamic portfolio of donors and prospects with the capacity to make philanthropic gifts of $1,200- $25,000+ annually.

 - Develops and implements customized strategies for the engagement of these individuals, with the priority of moving members into this giving level and bringing in new donors at this giving level.

 - Works collaboratively with Chinati’s leadership, trustees, curatorial, education and conservation staff, and development teams, involving them, as appropriate, in the cultivation and solicitation of prospective donors.

 - Manage the Chinati Contemporary Council, Friends and Patrons membership groups.

 - Spearhead upgrade and acquisition campaigns to increase giving to the Friends and Patrons memberships ($5,000, $10,000+).